tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 ## Closing thoughts on AI

-One of the biggest takeaways from this experience is that leveraging agentic AI to build apps can lead to a very goal-shaped codebase.
-Most of what gets produced is tightly coupled to the original problem, and there isn’t a large chunk you can easily lift out into a reusable library.

-That said, I think this is as much the fault of the operator (me) as it is of the agent.
-If I’d guided the AI with reusability in mind from the start, the project code would likely look different and be more applicable to future endeavours.
+The biggest takeaway from this project is that agentic AI is most valuable when you treat it as an engineering system, not just a smarter autocomplete.
+The quality jump didn't come from "better prompts" alone - it came from constraints, architecture context, and a disciplined review loop.

+AI-assisted code tends to be highly goal-shaped.
+Most output is tightly coupled to the immediate problem, which is excellent for shipping quickly but less great for reuse unless you intentionally design for it.
+That's partly a model characteristic, but mostly an operator responsibility.
+If I'd biased the workflow toward reusable boundaries earlier, more of the resulting code would likely have generalised.

+The practical model that worked for me was simple:

+- define intent and guardrails up front
+- keep repository context persistent (instructions + append-only decision logs)
+- ask for narrow, testable units of change
+- review like a senior engineer, not a passive approver

+Used that way, Copilot stops being a stateless "answer engine" and starts acting more like a context-aware collaborator that can accelerate delivery without eroding technical judgment.

-Still, one genuinely reusable piece did fall out of it: a Nuxt 4-compatible Application Insights module that works both in the browser and server-side in Nitro.
-You can take a look at that here: [https://www.npmjs.com/package/nuxt-otel-appinsights](https://www.npmjs.com/package/nuxt-otel-appinsights)
+One genuinely reusable piece did fall out of this work: a Nuxt 4-compatible Application Insights module that works in both browser and Nitro server contexts: [https://www.npmjs.com/package/nuxt-otel-appinsights](https://www.npmjs.com/package/nuxt-otel-appinsights)

-If you want to see where this ended up, the app is live at [https://defence.tobyreid.co.uk](https://defence.tobyreid.co.uk).
+If you want to see where all this landed in practice, the app is live at [https://defence.tobyreid.co.uk](https://defence.tobyreid.co.uk).